Lemon Chicken Soup with Cauliflower Rice

 This is an important step.
 If you pour the eggs directly into the soup, you will end up with stringy bits of scrambled eggs.
 (Think of when you add an egg to ramen noodles.)
 For this recipe, we want the eggs to make the soup creamy.

-Once the eggs are nice and warm you can pour them into the soup without worrying about them scrambling.
+Once the eggs are nice and warm, you can pour them into the soup without worrying about them scrambling.

-Lemon Chicken Soup (Instant Pot)
+Lemon Chicken Soup with Cauliflower Rice

 Ingredients